ikarago/Astolfo/README.md

 # Astolfo
-Astolfo is a specialized tool for mass creating TTS audio-files from a .csv-file that has been created for use by [Avina Education](https://www.avina-education.org/).
+Astolfo is a specialized tool for mass creating TTS audio-files from a .xlsx-file that has been created for use by [Avina Education](https://www.avina-education.org/).

-The code is based on the Talkinator project (https://github.com/ikarago/Talkinator) with various alterations to fit the needs of this app.
+The code is based on the [Talkinator project](https://github.com/ikarago/Talkinator) with various alterations to fit the needs of this app.